Wing Walking | Training | Safety About Us | Prices | Contact

 Read more here

-At Mason Wing Walking we train wing walkers on the beautiful Olympic Peninsula.
+At Mason Wing Walking we train wing walkers at the Santa Paula Airport.
 If you have always wanted to wing walk check us out.

 The pool of wing walkers (those that actually walk on the wing) in the world is still quite small and